ThatOneCalculator/DiscordRPCMaker/README.md

 ## This is meant to be ultra noob-friendly, as long as you follow the instructions!

 ### The whole setup takes only a couple minutes!
+There's even an example gif at the bottom of this page!

 ### Part 1: Creating your presence application (same on all platforms)